About DC QBR

 - November

-- Saturday November 14th @ 12PM - Smithsonian Metro (on the mall) to Hains Point
+- Saturday November 14th @ 12PM - Rock Creek Park (Shoreham exercise course to picnic site 8)

 - Date TBA - Fort Totten Metro to Union Market